farhanqadir122/farhanqadir122.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

+FOR UIUC

+My primary aims for research lie in the field of applications of machine learning, especially projects that have a meaningful impact on society and the environment.
+The research projects at the Information and Intelligence Group, headed by Dr. Varshney are appealing to me.
+I am particularly interested in the projects concerning mental health and neuroscience.
+Mental Health is still considered as a stigma in the Middle East, and I have come across several instances among my colleagues at KFUPM.
+The worst situations have been those of numerous expatriates who come to Saudi Arabia to earn and send enough money to their family but are unable to do so.
+For similar reasons, I am interested in the research areas of  Dr. Arindam, with my background in similar fields being a factor.
+The applications of machine learning on problems in Climate Science, especially climate forecasting, and Ecology are captivating.
+In addition to this, another intended direction of my career is towards sports analysis.
+The research projects of Dr. Schwing are fascinating, and I am specifically interested in his projects related to movement prediction.
+The Learning to Anticipate project, in particular, would help me in one of my research ideas related to optimizing badminton decision-making, coupled with my background in competitive racquet sports.

 I am a senior undergraduate student majoring in Computer Science at King Fahd University of Petroleum and Minerals in Saudi Arabia.
 I am aiming to pursue a graduate degree in Computer Science in order to contribute to impactful projects in a way that benefits society and the environment, be it through a career in academia as a professor, or as a research scientist at national R&D organizations.